The Coca-Cola Company

 - The company has made some general sustainability targets, but they are not significant enough in attempting to offset their overall environmental impact

-- Coca-cola is named the world’s most polluting brand of 2019 for the second year in a row
+- Coca-cola is named the world’s most polluting brand of 2019 for the second year in a row, according to Break Free from Plastic, an environmental pressure group

-- Coca-cola makes the assumption that customers prefer single-use plastic bottles, and because of this notion, refuses to pursue desperately needed sustainable alternatives
+- Coca-cola makes the assumption that customers prefer single-use plastic bottles, and with this notion, refuses to pursue desperately needed sustainable alternatives